theckman/cronner/README.md

 # cronner
-`cronner` is a simple tool for some basic stats gathering/monitoring around jobs being executed on hosts.
-As with all tools, it's meant to improve the experience and not be a magic bullet.

-`cronner` supports emitting the command run time, and return code, as statsd metrics.
-In addition, you can have DogStatsd event emissions by enabling it on the command line.
+`cronner` is a command line utility to that wraps periodic (cron) jobs for statistics gathering and success monitoring.
+The amount of time the command took to ran, as well as the return code, are emitted as vanilla statsd metrics to port 8125.
+It also implements file-level locking for very simple, and dumb, job semaphore.

+The utility also supports emitting [DogStatsD Events](http://docs.datadoghq.com/guides/dogstatsd/#events) under the following occasions:

+* job start and job finish
+* job finish if the job failed
+* if the job is taking too long to finish running

+If your statsd agent isn't DogStatsD-compliant, I'm not sure what the behavior will be if you an emit an event to it.

-When emitting a finished event, `cronner` provides the combined stdout and stderr output in the body.
+For the finish DogStatsD event, the return code and output of the command are provided in the event body.
 If the output is too long, it is truncated.
+This output can optionally be saved to disk only if the job fails for later inspection.

 # Usage
-Help output:
+### Help Output

 ```
 Usage:
   cronner [OPTIONS] command [arguments]...